-A thorough study of the operations necessary tools and equipment will enable the Hudson Service dealer to perform reliable service at reasonable cost.
+A thorough study of the operations, necessary tools and equipment will enable the Hudson Service dealer to perform reliable service at reasonable cost.

-Special tools that have been developed are shown in their respective positions.
+Special tools that have been developed

-New Tools are developed only when it is found to be essential to good workmanship and the time saving is sufficient to warrant the cost of manufacturing.
+New Tools are developed only when it ship and the time saving is sufficient to warrant the cost of manufacturing.